Skip to main content

 }

-The MLIR representation enables advanced analysis and optimization while maintaining the semantic integrity of the original Ora code.
+The MLIR representation enables analysis and optimization while maintaining semantic integrity.

 MLIR Resources